 Have you ever thought about using something other than shampoo to clean your dog?
-The answer, it turns out, is pretty easy.
-You may want to use a soap.
+The answer, it turns out, is pretty straightforward.
+You may want to use soap.

-You’re dog needs a bath, but after walking down the pet isle you’ve noticed there are quite a few options.
+Your dog needs a bath, but after walking down the pet aisle, you’ve noticed there are quite a few options.
 What’s good?
 And what isn’t the best?
 Penny and Autumn had the chance to try out Homebrewed dog soap.
-That’s right a soap, not a shampoo and we all think the results were fantastic.
+That’s right, a soap, not a shampoo, and we all think the results were fantastic.

 The bathing product should have a pH appropriate for the dog’s skin

-When looking for something to bath your dog with make sure the pH value is especially formulated for a dog’s delicate skin (between 6.5 to 7.5).
+When looking for something to bath your dog with making sure the pH value is especially formulated for a dog’s delicate skin (between 6.5 to 7.5).

 The bathing product should use mild cleansing ingredients which also moisturize.

-HomeBrewed Dog Soap is made with their HomeBrewed Beer and oils of Safflower, Coconut, Olive and Castor.
-They use a unique blend of 100% essential oils that will help to fight off nasty pesks while leaving your dog smelling fresh!
+HomeBrewed Dog Soap is made with their HomeBrewed Beer and oils of Safflower, Coconut, Olive, and Castor.
+They use a unique blend of 100% essential oils that will help to fight off nasty pests while leaving your dog smelling fresh!

 The bathing product should be easy to rinse out.

-Avoid bathing products that contain parabens, sulfates, artificial dyes, phthaltes.
+Avoid bathing products that contain parabens, sulfates, artificial dyes, phthalates.

 Parabens like methylparaben, propylparaben and isopropylparaben are used as preservatives.
 The problem with parabens is they can act as endocrine disruptors that may increase the likelihood of cancerous growths further down the road.
 Not only can these chemicals be absorbed by the skin (your pet’s and yours), they can also be flushed into our drinking supply.
-Surfactants like ammonium lauryl sulfate and sodium lauryl sulfate are known carcinogens that can cause skin irritation.
+Surfactants like ammonium lauryl sulfate and sodium lauryl sulfate are known carcinogens that cause skin irritation.
 Artificial dyes are typically made from petroleum and can contain a host of by-products that aren’t always harmless.
-Phthalates are molecules found in some fragrances which have been linked to birth defects.
+Phthalates are molecules found in some fragrances linked to congenital disabilities.